CheetahTemplate3/cheetah3/ANNOUNCE.rst

 Hello!

-I'm pleased to announce version 3.2.6, a bugfix release of branch 3.2 of CheetahTemplate3.
+I'm pleased to announce version 3.2.7a0, the 1st alpha for bugfix release 3.2.7 of branch 3.2 of CheetahTemplate3.

 What's new in CheetahTemplate3
 ==============================

-The contributors for this release are Jonathan Ross Rogers (reported) and Dale Sedivec (provided a pull request).

-Bug fixes:

-  - Fixed use of uninitialized variable in _namemapper.

 What is CheetahTemplate3